So, you bought yourself an electric guitar.

 Final Thoughts on the Boss Katana 50 Mk II (KTN50-2) Combo

-When someone tries to uphold the argument that solid-state amps aren’t worth playing through, I show them the Boss Katana.
+The Boss Katana is a solid state amp that sounds like a great tube amp.
 This amp is the ideal solution to anyone looking to have an affordable and gig worthy amplifier.

 If I lost my whole collection of amps and only had $300 to spend, this is the amp I would buy to get back on stage as quickly (and as tasty sounding) as possible.